• Skip to primary navigation

 • When making this recipe, you'll walk a fine line between having the eggplant turn out undercooked or overcooked and mushy.
 While ideally, you want it just right, it's better to err on the side of slightly overcooking it.
 Undercooked eggplant is bitter, while overcooked one is delicious, even if its texture is not ideal.

-• You can keep the leftovers in the fridge, in a sealed container, for 3-4 days.
+• You can keep the leftovers in a sealed container in the fridge for 3-4 days.
 I don't reheat them.
 I enjoy them cold, like antipasti.
 But if you prefer to reheat the leftovers, do so gently in the microwave at 50% power.
+I don't recommend freezing the leftovers.

 Nutrition per Serving